 Strategy and Tips

-Really concentrate on EASY buffer overflows in the beginning, there are many pitfalls out there, a single char or payload miscalculation can change everything and even there is everything correct you need to fight against broken shells, misbehavior or bugs in the tools or the different python versions (2 vs. 3).
-So I don`t want to scare you, but BOFs are always a little bit painful and you simple can spend hours wasting time on it.
-On the other site, these are also very funny and the deeper you dive into that topic, the more you would be surprised at what is possible.
+Really concentrate on EASY buffer overflows in the beginning, there are many pitfalls out there, a single char or payload miscalculation can change everything and even if everything is correct, you need to fight against broken shells, misbehavior and bugs in the tools or the different python versions (2 vs. 3).
+So I don`t want to scare you, but BOFs are always a little bit painful and you simple can wast hours on it.
+On the other hand, these are also very funny and the deeper you dive, the more you would be surprised at what is possible.

-Another advis is don´t spend too much time leaning a single tool or topic, try to learn these tools by completing simple challenges and watch some videos about pwn CTFs.
+Another advise is: don´t spend too much time leaning a single tool or topic, try to learn these tools by completing simple challenges and watch some videos about pwn CTFs.
 So start with some basic plain gdb and python BOFs and learn to use pwntools und pwndbg asap as they really make your life easier.